The Department of Aging is organized into nine divisions. Each division performs or supports a critical function of the agency or the aging network.

 The Fiscal Division (FD) monitors the programs, services, and agencies that receive our funding.
 Staff ensure compliance with applicable regulations, statutes, and policies.
 They manage grants, process payments, and track spending.
 They manage the department's purchasing, revenue, travel, and inventory.
 Staff also prepare and monitor the biennial budget for the department.

-Division Chief: Jeff Jordan
+Division Chief: Susan Ballinger

 Human Resources Division